johnnylaicode/GUIDE-on-How-to-Set-Up-Alias-in-XAMPP/README.md

-# TECH-NOTE-How-to-Set-Up-Alias-in-XAMPP
+# GUIDE-on-How-to-Set-Up-Alias-in-XAMPP
-This technical note describes how to set up alias in XAMPP.
+This technical guide describes how to set up alias in XAMPP.

 XAMPP is a popular open-source PHP development environment, containing Apache, MariaDB, PHP, and Perl ([website](https://www.apachefriends.org/)).